 Last but not least, the best thing about Paris is that there are so many beautiful places to check out for absolutely free.
-Obviously most of them are outside, which wasn’t great for my trip since it rained every day, but I was still able to check out a few of these awesome venues:
+Obviously most of them are outside, which wasn’t great for my trip since it rained every day, but we were still able to check out a few of these awesome venues:

 - Jardin du Luxembourg